 Bake at 450 degrees until everything is warm and steamy and the eggs are sunny-side up.
 Watch those eggs carefully to get them just like you like them.

-Flavor Profile for This Baked Eggs and Ham Dish
+Recipe for Baked Eggs with Avocado and Ham

 All in all this was a delightful breakfast that I’ll make over and over.
-So make Sunday special, loose that sugary cereal and carb laden bagels and give baked eggs and avocado a test drive.
+So make Sunday special, lose that sugary cereal and carb laden bagels and give this baked avocado and egg breakfast a test drive.

 Complete this baked egg breakfast by serving an English Muffin with smear of Blackberry Merlot Jelly = perfect.

-I hope you give this baked eggs dish a try and if you do, please come back and give the recipe a star rating.
+I hope you give this recipe a try and if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.

 And if you have a favorite baked eggs recipe, let me know, I’d love to give it a try.